 PM3 ensures that your benefit plan is both realistic and attainable, a critical factor in the context of NHS projects where patient care and outcomes are paramount.

 Understanding resource availability is a central concern for NHS projects.
 PM3 maintains capacity by role and person, streamlining the resource allocation process.
-This helps resource managers quickly identify overloaded or underutilized resources, ensuring optimal allocation to safeguard patient care.
+This helps resource managers quickly identify overloaded or under-utilised resources, ensuring optimal allocation to safeguard patient care.

-PM3 accommodates both Agile and Waterfall methodologies, offering features that include user stories, sprints, and kanban boards.
+PM3 accommodates both Agile and Waterfall methodologies, offering features that include user stories, sprints, and Kanban boards.
 This adaptability is invaluable for NHS projects with diverse requirements.

 PM3 encourages collaboration among dispersed project teams, enabling seamless communication and improved team productivity.
-Team members can choose to work within PM3 or utilize the PM3Team app, available on Google Play and the App Store.
+Team members can choose to work within PM3 or utilise the PM3Team app, available on Google Play and the App Store.

 Selecting PM3 as your NHS PMO tool means entering into a partnership with BestOutcome.